 Action at a Distance Dance Society

 The priority of the company is to foster work that reflects the human condition, using dance to decode contemporary experience.
 It is the company’s goal to create immersive environments, working towards facilitating an engrossing experience for those who witness the work.
-Goodman was the recipient of the 2013 Iris Garland Emerging Choreographer Award.
+Goodman was the recipient of the 2013 Iris Garland Emerging Choreographer Award and the 2017 Yulanda M. Faris Program.
 She has been commissioned to create works for the Dancing on the Edge Festival, The Gwaii Trust, Vancouver Biennale and Simon Fraser University.
-Most recently her work has been presented by The Canada Dance Festival, The Magnetic North Festival, The Dance Centre, Dances for a Small Stage, The Shadbolt Centre for the Arts, Push OFF, The Modulus Festival and The Chutzpah!
+Most recently her work has toured nationally and internationally and been presented by DanceHouse, SFUW, The Canada Dance Festival, The Dance Made in/ Fait au Canada Festival, The Bienal Internacional de Dança Do Ceará, On the Boards, The Risk/Reward Festival, The Dance Centre, The Shadbolt Centre for the Arts, Small Stage, Push Off, Music on Main and The Chutzpah!
 Festival.

 Action at a Distance is a non-for-profit registered charity, all donations made are tax deductible.